PeernetOfficial/Cmd/README.md

 ## Use

-The settings filename is hard-coded to `Settings.yaml` and is created on the first run.
+The config filename is hard-coded to `Config.yaml` and is created on the first run.
 Please see the core library for individual settings to change.

 Simply start it and then use the listed commands: